jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 ## Cleanup

-Run the following commands to delete all resource that were created  in this lab:
+Run the following commands to delete all resources that were created  in this lab:

 ```sh
 kubectl delete deployment web-frontend